tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 ### Abusing GHC API

-Recall that Template Haskell is usually run by a GHC process, and the high-level build tool like `cabal`/`stack` will pass a bunch of command-line arguments, which will include something like `-package-id foo-xxx` if `foo` is a transitive dependency!
+Recall that Template Haskell is usually run by a GHC process, to which the high-level build tool like `cabal`/`stack` will pass a bunch of command-line arguments.
+These will include something like `-package-id foo-xxx` if `foo` is a transitive dependency!
 We may call `getArgs` in Template Haskell to get these arguments then look for package flags, but a better solution would be using GHC API itself to handle the parsing logic: